markuplint/markuplint/packages/@markuplint/rules/src/no-boolean-attr-value/README.md

 ---
-title: Disallow to specify any value to the boolean attribute
+description: Disallow to specify any value to the boolean attribute
 id: no-boolean-attr-value
 fixable: true
 category: style
 severity: warning
 ---

-# Disallow to specify any value to the boolean attribute
+# `no-boolean-attr-value`

 Warn when it specified any value to the boolean attribute.

-👎 Examples of **incorrect** code for this rule
+❌ Examples of **incorrect** code for this rule

 ```html
 <input type="text" required="required" />
 ```

-👍 Examples of **correct** code for this rule
+✅ Examples of **correct** code for this rule

 ```html
 <input type="text" required />